exurd/WiiShopliftingChannel/README.md

 > [!IMPORTANT]
 > If you only do a `git clone`, it will not retrieve everything needed and the code will not compile.
 If you have already cloned the repo, running `git submodule update --init` inside the directory will get the required dependencies.

 Next, `cd` into the cloned repository and run `make`.
 When successfully compiled, you will have a .elf and .dol file.

+If you want to create a release zip file, run the script for your system (`build.bat`,`build.sh`).

 # Wii Shop Error Codes